What is CNC Manufacturing?

 June 10, 2021 - Article updated to include the East Windsor CT campus.

-In a world that relies on technology every day, it is no surprise that computerized numerical control machining—or CNC machining—is more prevalent than ever.
+In a world that relies on advanced technology, it is no surprise that computerized numerical control machining, or CNC machining, is more prevalent than ever.
 But what exactly is CNC manufacturing?
-This method of controlling machine tools frees up manpower and allows for precise results time after time.
+This method of manufacturing uses computer programs to control machine tools that create close-tolerance high-quality parts.
+The method of manufacturing frees up manpower for additional tasks while allowing for precise results on a repeatable basis.

-- HAAS supports Lincoln Tech’s CNC program in Grand Prairie and Mahwah: “Haas has been a leading global provider of CNC machines and tools for more than 30 years,” says Grand Prairie Campus President Cory Hughes.
-“This gives us the opportunity to train our students on industry-leading equipment."
+Haas supports the program at the East Windsor CT, Indianapolis IN, Mahwah NJ and Grand Prairie Texas campuses.
+As Grand Prairie Campus President Cory Hughes says, “Haas has been a leading global provider of CNC machines and tools for more than 30 years ... this gives us the opportunity to train our students on industry-leading equipment."